esheldon/wq/README.md

 Dependencies
 ------------

-You need a fairly recent python and a yaml parser; wq assumes works "import yaml".
+You need a fairly recent python and a yaml parser; wq assumes this works "import yaml".

 Installation
 ------------